fanuware/controLED/README.md

 # controLED

-Controls a LED Matrix on the Raspberry Pi.
+Controls a LED Matrix on the Raspberry Pi or another linux based system.

-controLed is running on a Raspberry Pi 3 B:
+LED's can be light up on a Raspberry Pi 3 B.
+It's also possible to use it on another systems(i.e Ubuntu), just that the LED's are held virtually.
 - Websocket connections allow controlling the LED's from a html frontend.
 - Multiple connections are allowed to connect and control simultaneously.
 - Different animations are available and can be started/played (Snake Game, Light Show, Dijkstras shortest path)